http-party/http-server/README.md

 `-r` or `--robots` Provide a /robots.txt (whose content defaults to `User-agent: *\nDisallow: /`)

 `--no-dotfiles` Do not show dotfiles

+`-H` or `--header` Send the specified header with responses, e.g. `-H "Strict-Transport-Security: max-age=315360000; includeSubdomains"`.

 `-h` or `--help` Print this list and exit.